 Current Executive Members

-Taelor Evans is a first-year medical student at the University of Calgary.
+Taelor Evans is a medical student at the University of Calgary.
 With a background in neuroscience, she is interested in better understanding the relationship between violence and neurobiological functioning.
 Taelor has a passion for bringing greater awareness to the downstream effects of domestic violence on childhood brain development.
 She is eager to continue this mission throughout her time with MSAIV and as a health practitioner in the future.

 MEGG WYLIE 2019-2020 Calgary

 Within MSAIV, Megg’s goals included raising the profile of interpersonal violence in medical studies and medical service provision.
 Megg has a commitment to serving the Calgary inner-city community and as such Megg’s particular research and advocacy interests include: older adult/age-friendly service provision, experiences of addiction and homelessness, and harm reduction.

 Jade completed a Master of Public Health in Global Health and continued pursuing her interests in preventative health, women’s health, and the health of marginalized populations with MSAIV.
 More specifically, Jade increased the medical community's awareness of and action against interpersonal violence.

 Kedra contributed an enthusiastic voice to the creative endeavors at MSAIV.
 Her unique interests include acute care, fostering inclusivity in medicine and the positive impact that effective communication can have on patients as well as the health care team.

 Murphy Watson is passionate about rural medicine, women's health, methods of harm reduction, and LGBTQ2S+ health.
 She expanded the reach of MSAIV through the creation of unique and engaging forms of media.

 CRYSTAL LIU 2019-2020 Calgary